hpc/charliecloud/doc/ch-image.rst

 fail, e.g., :code:`getuid(2)` after :code:`setuid(2)`.

 While this mode does not provide consistency, it does offer a hook to help prevent programs asking for consistency.
-For example, :code:`apt -o APT::Sandbox::User=root` will prevent :code:`apt` from attempting to drop privileges, which `it verifies
+For example, :code:`apt-get -o APT::Sandbox::User=root` will prevent :code:`apt-get` from attempting to drop privileges, which `it verifies
 <https://salsa.debian.org/apt-team/apt/-/blob/cacdb549/apt-pkg/contrib/fileutl.cc#L3343>`_,
 exiting with failure if the correct IDs are not found (which they won’t be under this approach).
-This can be expressed with :code:`--force-cmd=apt,-o,APT::Sandbox::User=root`, though this particular case is built-in and does not need to be specified.
+This can be expressed with :code:`--force-cmd=apt-get,-o,APT::Sandbox::User=root`, though this particular case is built-in and does not need to be specified.
 The full default configuration can be examined in the source file :code:`fakeroot.py`.
 If any :code:`--force-cmd` are specified, this replaces (rather than extends) the default configuration.

+Note that because the substitutions are a simple regex with no knowledge of shell syntax, they can cause unwanted modifications.
+For example, :code:`RUN apt-get install -y apt-get` will be run as :code:`/bin/sh -c "apt-get -o APT::Sandbox::User=root install -y apt-get -o APT::Sandbox::User=root"`.
+One workaround is to add escape syntax transparent to the shell; e.g., :code:`RUN apt-get install -y a\pt-get`.

+This mode executes *all* :code:`RUN` instructions with the :code:`seccomp(2)` filter and has no knowledge of which instructions actually used the intercepted system calls.
+Therefore, the printed “instructions modified” number is only a count of instructions with a hook applied as described above.

 Compatibility with other Dockerfile interpreters
 ------------------------------------------------